 - Sign the letter: As a final step, add your signature and contact details for future use.

 Finally, sending a thank-you note to a doctor who referred a patient is an easy but powerful approach to expressing gratitude and fostering a good working relationship.
 You can write a meaningful thank you note that the doctor would appreciate by using these steps and incorporating relevant information.
+Keeping open and positive lines of communication, like through physicians’ use of social media, is equally beneficial.

 Example of How to Write a ThankYou Letter to Doctor for Referral